heidi-holappa/tira-labra-2022/documentation/execution-documentation.md

 - Refactoring of application logic

 ## Pylint / Pytest
-The following Pylint -notifications were ignored in agreement with the course assistant, as style issues are not at the focus on this course (bullet points include classes in which these issues were ignored):
+The final Pylint score is 10.00/10.00.
+The following Pylint -notifications were disabled in agreement with the course assistant, as style issues are not at the focus on this course (bullet points include classes in which these issues were ignored):
 - too-many-instance-attributes
   - HuffmanCoding
   - LempelZiv